 When the brothers went on to establish a school in China, she joined the team as Admissions Manager.
 In the decade since, Nancy has guided over 1,000 students through the many pre-departure steps required for a successful global journey.
-In 2013, she trained her replacement at CLI and now focuses full-time on overseeing enrollment for Solstice’s global programs.
+In 2013, she trained her replacement at CLI and now oversees enrollment for Solstice’s global programs.

-Nancy’s passion for cultural exchange and dedication to each student’s positive experience form the foundation of the Solstice effort.
+Nancy’s passion for cultural exchange and dedication to each student’s positive experience typify Solstice’s foundational values.

 Lea Simmons, Program Manager

-Lea is originally from Maryland and has since ventured to more than 12 countries.
+Lea is originally from Maryland and has since ventured to over 12 countries.
 In 2011, she had the opportunity to study abroad with Solstice’s sister organization, CLI, and found inspiration in its welcoming community and Guilin’s idyllic landscape.

 In addition to her experience in China, Lea studied for a semester in Granada, Spain and for eight weeks in Cairo, Egypt.
 The time she spent engaging with local residents and students in each country inspired her to enter the world of global education.

-As a Program Manager based in Solstice’s Washington, DC office, Lea is committed to sharing study abroad opportunities with as many students as possible so that everyone has a chance to experience the transformative nature of global travel.
+As Solstice Program Manager, Lea dedicates herself to building partnerships with local stakeholders around the world, overseeing and improving a range of programmatic tasks, and working with faculty leaders to enable as many students as possible to experience the transformative nature of study abroad.
 Lea graduated summa cum laude from Howard University with a BA in Spanish Language and Literature.

 Maria Rojas, Program Director

-Maria is from Mexico City.
+Maria is from Mexico City and has since traveled extensively around the world.
 She graduated with a BA in International Relations from El Colegio de Mexico, where she concentrated on subjects related to China’s rise as a global power and its relations with the developing world.

 Maria took part in her first global education experience in 2008 when she received a grant to attend a semester at the University of International Business and Economics in Beijing.
 In 2012, she was awarded a Fulbright Scholarship to attend Yale University, where she earned an MA in Global Affairs with a concentration in Environmental Policy.